XinXing3/CroFinben/README.md

 - **Open Resources**: SeaFBen openly provides Southeast Asian financial datasets included in the evaluation benchmark, featuring custom-built numerical reasoning datasets created in collaboration with Southeast Asian experts, to encourage open research and enhance transparency.

-- **Multi-task**: The PIXIU benchmark covers a variety of financial tasks, including 5 Southeast Asian languages, 5 Southeast Asian financial tasks, and 20 financial datasets.
+- **Multi-task**: The  benchmark covers a variety of financial tasks, including 5 Southeast Asian languages, 5 Southeast Asian financial tasks, and 20 financial datasets.

-- **Multi-modality**: The PIXIU benchmark consists of multi-modal financial data, including time-series data from stock movement prediction tasks.
+- **Multi-modality**: The  benchmark consists of multi-modal financial data, including time-series data from stock movement prediction tasks.
 It encompasses various types of financial texts, such as reports, news articles, tweets, and regulatory filings.

 - **Diversity**: Unlike previous benchmarks that primarily focus on financial NLP tasks, SeaFBen's evaluation benchmark includes Southeast Asian financial prediction tasks aligned with real-world scenarios, making it more challenging.